You may find the answer to your question here! If you still have questions about the program, email email@example.com.

 How much does the program cost?

-The cost of the 9-week program for UT Austin graduates is $7,400; for non-UT graduates, the cost is $7,900.
+The cost of the 9-week program is $7,900, and UT Austin graduates receive a $500 discount.
 Students are also responsible for the completion of a third-party criminal background check, drug screen, and immunization certification.
 Immunizations and a current TB skin test are required in order for students to visit clinical sites during the program.
 If you are not up-to-date on the required immunizations, there may be an expense associated with bringing them up-to-date.
 The books in the program are an optional expense.
 Together, incidental costs should not exceed $65-$300.

 Can I participate in the program if I'm unable to pass a background check?